 3.5 The various stages of consultation resulted in a rich harvest of views and information.
 For full details please see website and the summaries of the individual consultation events www.saxplan.org/news.
 The points expressed in the consultation meetings have been relatively consistent and were reinforced by the household survey and the Regulation 14 responses.
-Full details are included in the Consultation Statement which accompanies this plan for submission.
+Full details are included in the Consultation Statement.